Mary Anne Teaching at Langhelm clinic 2018.jpg

 Mary Anne Campbell has been working professionally with horses most of her adult life.

 Her initial work with horses began in Portland, Oregon, riding a friend’s horse at Forest Park Stables and providing care for the race horses and polo ponies belonging to a neighboring veterinarian.
-She then went to Art school at UC Davis, and discovered at their equine center there that one could study equitation.
-The riding lessons opened good questions.
+She then went to Art school at UC Davis where she discovered at their equine center there that - who knew? one could study equitation!
+Hungry for information she took every discipline, including huntseat, dressage, western pleasure, reining, and trail.
+She began to notice that there were some interesting points to explore.
 What is the relationship between movement and posture?
 What is the value of the rider’s posture, and why do different disciplines call for different postures?
 Is there a ‘correct’ posture for the horse?
 For the rider?
 What are ‘good hands’?
 What is a ‘good seat’?
 Why does EVERY instructor say they have the ‘one correct method’ and why do each of them look down their noses at the others?
+Why is the horse expected to put up with such confusion?
 More questions than answers!
 But good questions.

 Starting with real balance, riding without fear because the balance is real— not ‘looks right’ but IS right.
 Directing the horse through real connection, and finding what is beautiful in every horse and every rider— this was riding as Mary Anne had always dreamed it could be.

-What particularly interests Mary Anne Campbell is training professional practitioners of this old art, as under the weight of the prevailing paradigm this old way of working is very much endangered.
+Mary Anne Campbell enjoys working with riders at any level, and is particularly interested in training people who wish to become professional practitioners of this old art as under the weight of the prevailing paradigm this old way of working is very much endangered.
 We need all the voices we can bring into this conversation to carry the song to the next generations.
-Mary Anne and Craig, with the support and engagement of long time students, created a non-profit called the Foundation for the Equestrian Arts that tests, certifies and offers credentials for trainers and instructors in this older form.
-Mary Anne is a fully accredited instructor and clinician through the Foundation.
+Mary Anne and Craig, with the support and engagement of long time students, created a non-profit called the Foundation for the Equestrian Arts that not only translates and publishes hard to find manuscripts but tests, certifies and offers credentials for trainers and instructors in this older form.